Sidc29/catalog-viewer-react/README.md

 ## Credits

-This project was created by [Your Name] as an assignment for [Course Name].
+This project was created by Shiddharth Choudhari as an assignment for Front End Developer Position.
 It is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contributing